ivanvorobei/SPStorkController/README.md

 ### Modal presentation of other controller

-If you want to present modal controller on SPStorkController, please set:
+If you want to present modal controller on `SPStorkController`, please set:

 ```swift
 controller.modalPresentationStyle = .custom